 There are 3 categories (sections) for Windows system settings in the tree view of ExSB: Windows, Windows 7 and Windows 10.
 Why don't just put them together as a single "Windows" and What's the difference between them?

 Simple.
 All setting items under category Windows, are OS version independent.
-You can backup those settings from Windows 7, then restore them to Windows 10.
-You even can backup them from Windows 10 and restore to Windows 7.
+You can back up those settings from Windows 7, then restore them to Windows 10.
+You can even back them up from Windows 10 and restore to Windows 7.

 On the other hand, taking Windows 7 as an example, setting items under Windows 7 can only be backed up from and restored to Windows 7, because those settings do not exist in Windows 10.

-To configure user defined items, click "User Defined" in Tools page.
-The User Defined window lists all the user defined entries you have added to ExSB.
+To configure user-defined items, click "User Defined" in Tools page.
+The User Defined window lists all the user-defined entries you have added to ExSB.
 You can add new entries, modify or remove existing entries.

-A user defined item (entry) is a path to the target file, folder or registry key, with a regular expression filter, and several additional options.
+A user-defined item (entry) is a path to the target file, folder or registry key, with a regular expression filter, and several additional options.

-ExSB uses the root backup folder to decide where to save new backups, and uses default backup format to decide the format of backups (zip or direct folder).
+ExSB uses the root backup folder to decide where to save new backups, and uses the default backup format to decide the format of backups (zip or direct folder).
 Those settings are in current profile.

 You normally don't need to change it.
 But if you want, you can always specify a different backup name and/or format.

-ExSB can backup settings to a folder directly, or to a zip file.
+ExSB can back up settings to a folder directly, or to a zip file.
 The former is called "direct folder".

 If you let ExSB backup settings to zip files, the compression level is decided by current configuration of ExSB, which can be changed in Settings window.
 It's recommended to use the default compression level (1), as higher levels will slow down the backup progress.